 The theft of a caravan can occur in the most unlikely circumstances; from a motorway service area, even from an owner's driveway.
 Secure all windows and doors when your caravan is unoccupied, even if only for a short length of time.

-Phantom Tracker
+Tracker Retrieve

-Your new Buccaneer caravan is fitted with a Phantom Tracker as standard.
+Your caravan has been fitted with a Tracker.